wjzhang392/KI-QFS/README.md

 ### Data Structure

-We repurpose the DUC datasets for a knowledge-intensive task, which splits them into input-output pairs and knowledge corpus. <br>
+We repurpose the DUC datasets for a knowledge-intensive task, spliting them into input-output pairs and a knowledge corpus. <br>
-For the pairs, we divide them into train, validation, and test splits, which are `kiqfs_pairs_train/val/test.jsonl`.
+For the pairs, we also divide them into train, validation, and test splits, which are `kiqfs_pairs_train/val/test.jsonl`.
 For each `*.jsonl`.
 The data format is:

 ```python
 {